mfornos/awesome-microservices/README.md

 - [GPars](https://github.com/GPars/GPars) - Concurrency and Parallelism framework for the JVM.
 - [Karyon](https://github.com/Netflix/karyon) - The nucleus or the base container for applications and services built using the NetflixOSS ecosystem.
 - [Lagom](https://github.com/lagom/lagom) - Reactive microservices for the JVM.
+- [Light Java](https://github.com/networknt/light-java) - A fast, lightweight and more productive microservices framework.
 - [Microserver](https://github.com/aol/micro-server) - Java 8 native, zero configuration, standards based, battle hardened library to run Java REST microservices.
 - [Orbit](http://orbit.bioware.com/) - Modern framework for JVM languages that makes it easier to build and maintain distributed and scalable online services.
 - [Quasar](https://github.com/puniverse/quasar) - Fibers, Channels and Actors for the JVM.
 - [Scale Cube](http://scalecube.io/) - Library for building resilient and reactive microservices with peer-to-peer service registry and discovery based on gossip protocol.
 - [Vert.X](http://vertx.io/) - Toolkit for building reactive applications on the JVM.
 - [Vert.X Toolbox](https://github.com/vert-x3/vertx-microservices-toolbox) - A set of Vert.x components to build reactive microservice applications.
-- [Light Java](https://github.com/networknt/light-java) - The fastest, lightest and most productive microservices framework.

 ## Service Toolkits